blbadger/blbadger.github.io/smaller-lms-2.md

 Empirically it appears that the current state-of-the-art model type (the transformer) trains much too slowly to achieve this feat in any reasonable length of time, and the best-performing models are typically trained on thousands of GPUs for many days.
 From other investigations on information transfer between model layers, we wondered whether an architecture that more accurately represents its inputs (the masked mixer) would learn more efficiently.

-Restricting our investigations to a small dataset (TinyStories, ie short stories written by ChatGPT in the style of a four-year-old) we found that although masked mixers are much more efficient learners than the original GPT-style transformers for the task of causal language modeling, highly optimized and current transformers learn even more efficiently.
+Restricting our investigations to a small dataset (TinyStories, ie short children's stories written by ChatGPT) we found that although masked mixers are more efficient learners than the original GPT-style transformers for the task of causal language modeling, highly optimized and current transformers learn even more efficiently.
 On the other hand, masked mixers were found to be much more efficient for language retrieval which is expected from their superior input representation properties.

 ### Accuracy and Flexibility